Jacob D. Robida: Manhunt and suicide

 In the afternoon of February 4, 2006, Robida's vehicle was seen about 1500 mi away in Arkansas, where Jim Sell, a Gassville police officer, initiated a traffic stop at the Brass Door Restaurant parking lot.
 After talking with Sell for about half a minute, Robida opened fire with a 9mm handgun, killing the officer.
 He turned onto Arkansas Highway 201 headed south and continued to Arkana, Arkansas, where he fired at Arkansas State Police Sgt.
 Van Nowlin.
 Police pursued him and laid spike strips; although these flattened his front tires, they failed to stop the car.
 Robida fled for about 18 miles down Arkansas Highway 5, where he turned south and drove into the small town of Norfork.
 In the middle of town he lost control of the car due to the front tires, spun out, and hit two parked vehicles.
 He then exchanged gunfire with police.
-During the gunfight, he shot Bailey in the head at point blank range with a Ruger 9mm semi-automatic pistol, killing her instantly.
+During the gunfight, he shot Bailey in the head at point-blank range with a Ruger 9mm semi-automatic pistol, killing her instantly.
 After Bailey's death, Robida shot himself in the right side of the head.
-He was flown more than 100 miles to Springfield, Missouri for medical treatment, where he died of his injuries the next day, on February 5.
+It was initially reported that he was shot twice in the head by police, but an autopsy revealed that he was only shot once in the head, and it was self-inflicted.
+He was airlifted more than 100 miles to Springfield, Missouri, for medical treatment, where he died of his injuries at the Cox-South hospital the next day at 3:38 am CST, on February 5.

 Responses to the attack

 At first the mayor of New Bedford, Scott Lang, attributed the attack in part to video games:

 This was a hate crime... the actions of a single deranged individual act as a wake up call to our community and once again the nation...
 This cycle of violence must stop.
 The guns have to come off the streets.
 The violent video games have to be taken out of our homes.

-Believing the mayor was jumping to conclusions, gamers and members of GamePolitics wrote to Lang, citing that nobody had even mentioned video games as connection to the mass murders, nor had Robida ever mentioned games on his MySpace weblog.
+Believing the mayor was jumping to conclusions, gamers and members of GamePolitics wrote to Lang, citing that nobody had even mentioned video games as a connection to the mass murders, nor had Robida ever mentioned games on his MySpace weblog.
 In reply to Andrew Eisen, a member of GamePolitics.com who had written to the mayor over his comments, Lang wrote:

 When you get a chance please explain to me the social benefits behind police and military video games for the future of our children.While I am not familiar with these videos I have seen enough to know they can provide no healthy education for our children.
 Lastly, there is no doubt in my mind that Mr. Robida played these video games on a regular basis as he was completely obsessed with weapons, violence and destruction.
 See his my space website for more details.
 I sincerely appreciate your comments.